PJ2005/smart-lead-intelligence-panel/backend/app/services/enrichment/README.md

 ## Changelog
 - 2025-07-15: Added AI-powered company summarization using GPT-4 (SummarizerService) and integrated it into the enrichment pipeline.
+- 2025-07-16: Added AI-powered signal detection using GPT-4 (SignalDetector) and integrated it into the enrichment pipeline.

 ## LeadScoringEngine Usage